Frontex Salaries: How Much Do HQ Staff and Standing Corps Earn (2026–2027)?

 If you want to understand what elements constitute the full salary package in the EU institutions and their weight in the total remuneration calculation, please read the article applicable to your type of contract: Contract Agents, Administrators, Assistants, Secretaries and Clerks.

-Lastly, the information also applies to the Frontex border guards also know as the Standing Corps.
-Officers serving as European Union border guards will get the exact same salaries as “regular” employees of Frontex, plus, they might be entitled to some additional allowances like the Shift Allowance and Standby Duty Allowance.
+The information also applies to the Frontex border guards also know as the Standing Corps.
+Officers serving as European Union border guards will get the exact same salaries as “regular” employees of Frontex, plus, when deployed to the “field”, they are entitled to several additional allowances like the Shift Allowance and Standby Duty Allowance.

 How to read the tables